GNU Parallel¶

 Disadvantages of GNU Parallel:¶

-- Doesn't easily balance work amongst multiple nodes
+- Doesn't easily load balance work

 - User is required to do careful organization of input and output files